MatiasHeffel/OAuth2Client.Net/README.md

     * if the refresh fails (e.g. the app entry has been suspended or deleted), the refresh will fail.

-* Use the V1OAuth2APIConnector where you would use a V1APIConnector
+* Use the VersionOneAPIConnector where you would use a V1APIConnector.
+See this [example](https://github.com/versionone/api-examples/blob/master/csharp/ApiDemo/ApiDemo/Program.cs) or the SDK.NET API's wiki [here](https://github.com/versionone/VersionOne.SDK.NET.APIClient/wiki/Getting-started)